LineageOS/scripts/aosp-merger/README.md

 2. Edit `vendor/lineage/vars/qcom`, `git commit` and upload the change to Gerrit

-3. Run the merger script on whatever platforms you have updated the tags to create squashed merges and upload them to Gerrit - e.g. To merge on all support platforms you'd run `for platform in qssi msm8953 sdm660 sdm845 msmnile kona lahaina waipio-vendor waipio-video; do aosp-merger/aosp-merger.sh clo $platform done`
+3. Run the merger script on whatever platforms you have updated the tags to create merges and upload them to Gerrit - e.g. To merge on all support platforms you'd run `for platform in qssi msm8953 sdm660 sdm845 msmnile kona lahaina waipio-vendor waipio-video; do aosp-merger/aosp-merger.sh clo $platform done`

-4. When testing is done, a global committer or higher can run the merger script to push the un-squashed merges to HEADs - e.g. To push afformentioned merges on all support platforms you'd run `for platform in qssi msm8953 sdm660 sdm845 msmnile kona lahaina waipio-vendor waipio-video; do aosp-merger/aosp-merger.sh submit-clo $platform done`
+4. When testing is done, a global committer or higher can run the merger script to push the merges to HEADs - e.g. To push afformentioned merges on all support platforms you'd run `for platform in qssi msm8953 sdm660 sdm845 msmnile kona lahaina waipio-vendor waipio-video; do aosp-merger/aosp-merger.sh submit-clo $platform done`